AngoSat 1 [AngoSat]

 The satellite was launched on 26 December 2017 successfully directly into geostationary orbit.
 Contact was established with AngoSat 1 after spacecraft separation, but contact was lost subsequently during solar panel deployment.
 Contact was reestablished a day later, but the status of the batteries remained worrisome.

 The satellite was afterwards allowed to drift westwards to its orbital position at 14.5° East, but the drift did not stop there on 9 January 2018.
 A few days later, it was disclosed that a electrical power system issue arose and it was chosen not to undertakek any maneuvering attempts.
 Due to the drift, AngoSat 1 will leave the communications range of the mission control center in Korolev.
 Attempts to contact and stabilize satellite on its intended orbital position will be attempted in April 2018, when it reenters communication range.
+Apparently the satellite was not responding.
+Reportedly it is considered lost and a replacement, Angosat-2, is under negotiation.

 |Type / Application:||Communication|